bentab1/SQL-projects/README.md

-SQL Analysis Project – E-commerce and  Bank Reconciliation SQL Project
+SQL Analysis Project – E-commerce & Bank Reconciliation Overview

+This repository contains two major SQL projects designed to demonstrate practical data analysis, financial validation, and real-world SQL problem-solving:

+E-commerce SQL Analysis – focused on business analytics, customer insights, product performance, and revenue trends.

+Bank Reconciliation SQL Project – focused on validating and reconciling financial transactions across multiple banking data sources.

+Both sections include assumptions, schema descriptions, use-case explanations, and SQL queries that reflect real-life analytical workflows.

 1. SQL Analysis Project – E-commerce
 Introduction

-This project demonstrates SQL analysis techniques on an e-commerce dataset.
+This project showcases applied SQL techniques on an e-commerce dataset.
-The goal is to answer key business questions such as top customers, top products, monthly revenue trends, product growth, and customer retention.
-The queries are designed to provide actionable insights for product and business decision-making.
+The goal is to derive meaningful business insights by answering key analytical questions such as:

 a.
+Who are the top-spending customers?

+b.
+Which products generate the highest revenue?

+c.
+How do monthly sales trends evolve over time?

+d.
+What product categories are growing or declining?

+e.
+How strong is customer retention and repeat purchase behavior?

+Each SQL query is crafted to support data-driven decision-making, helping stakeholders understand revenue performance, product demand, and customer value.

-Database Schema Assumptions
+Database Schema (Assumptions)

-b. orders: (order_id, customer_id, order_date, total_amount)

-c. order_items: (order_item_id, order_id, product_id, quantity, price)

-d. customers: (customer_id, name)

-e. products: (product_id, name, category)
+The analysis is based on four key tables:

+i. orders
+Column	Description
+order_id	Unique order identifier customer_id	Links to customers table order_date	Date the order was placed total_amount	Total monetary value of the order ii. order_items
+Column	Description
+order_item_id	Unique ID for each line item order_id	Links to orders table product_id	Links to products table quantity	Number of units purchased price	Price per unit iii. customers
+Column	Description
+customer_id	Unique customer identifier name	Customer name iv. products
+Column	Description
+product_id	Unique product identifier name	Product name category	Product category or classification

 2. Bank Reconciliation SQL Project

-This page demonstrates a hands-on SQL project focused on bank reconciliation, a critical task for financial operations and business analysis.
-Bank reconciliation involves comparing transaction records from two different sources—typically Bank A and Bank B—to ensure that all transactions are accurate, accounted for, and consistent.
+Introduction

+This project demonstrates a real-world SQL-based bank reconciliation process, a core activity in finance and accounting.
+Bank reconciliation involves comparing transaction data from two or more sources to ensure:

 a.
-Validate financial data by detecting mismatched or missing transactions.
+All financial entries are complete

 b.
-Automate settlement processes to reduce manual errors and improve efficiency.
+No transactions are missing

 c.
-Generate actionable reports for decision-making and compliance.
+No duplicates or incorrect values exist

 d.
+Records match across systems

+This project simulates reconciliation between Bank A and Bank B, and uses SQL to automate the discovery of mismatched, missing, and matched transactions.

+Objectives

+The main goals of the reconciliation workflow include:

+a.
+Detecting mismatched or missing transactions between banking sources

+b.
+Automating settlement and reconciliation steps to reduce manual errors

+c.
+Generating financial reports that support audits, compliance, and internal review

+d.
+Building practical SQL logic that mirrors real corporate reconciliation pipelines

+Database Schema

-The project uses three main tables:
+The reconciliation system uses three primary tables:

+1. bank_a_transactions

-e. bank_a_transactions – Records from Bank A.
+Contains transaction logs sourced from Bank A.

+2. bank_b_transactions

-f. bank_b_transactions – Records from Bank B.
+Contains transaction logs sourced from Bank B.

-g. settlement – Consolidated table tracking matched, mismatched, and pending transactions.

-h.
-This section includes sample transaction inserts, automated settlement population queries, and practical SQL exercises to simulate real-world reconciliation scenarios.
+3. settlement

+A consolidated table that stores results of the reconciliation process, including:

+Status	Meaning
+Matched	Both banks recorded the same transaction Mismatched	Values differ across banks
+Pending	Transaction appears in only one bank
+What This Section Includes

+Sample transaction inserts for both banks

+SQL queries to populate the settlement table automatically

+Logic to detect:

+a. missing transactions

+c. mismatched amounts

+d. timing differences

+c. duplicate entries

+Conclusion

+This combined project demonstrates:

+Strong SQL capability

+Practical business and financial data analysis

+Ability to build end-to-end analytical workflows

+Real-world competency in both e-commerce analytics and bank reconciliation systems